vib-tcp/nextflow-workshop/README.md

 ```
 process {
-    memory='1G'
+    memory='1.GB'
     cpus='1'
 }
 ```
 It's also possible to create labels that can be chosen and used for each process separately.
-In the example below we can use the label `high` as a directive in a process and hence allow more resources for that particular process (see `star.nf`).
-These labels are added in the directives of the processes as we did in our modules.
+In the example below we can use the label `high` as a directive in a process and hence allow more resources for that particular process.
+These labels can be added as a directive to each process.

 ```
 process {
     withLabel: 'low' {
-        memory='1G'
+        memory=1.GB
-        cpus='1'
+        cpus=1
-        time='6h'
+        time=6.h
     }
     withLabel: 'med' {
-        memory='2G'
+        memory=2.GB
-        cpus='2'
+        cpus=2
     }
     withLabel: 'high' {
-        memory = '8G'
+        memory = 8.GB
-        cpus='8'
+        cpus=8
     }
 }
 ```